 - When performing repeated lifts, the bar may come into contact with the ground and the lift repeated but it is vitally important that the shoulder blades and upper spine remain strong.
 IF “slack” is introduced in any portion of the descent, extra work and inefficient movement patterns will become a problem leading to reduced effectiveness and/or injury if not corrected.

-- The goal for an efficient dead lift is to ensure that all of the effort produced is used to move the bar in as short a path as possible.
-If the bar path is not straight, it is likely that much of the effort is being used to overcome inefficiencies, or a lack of control or mobility in this exercise.
+- The goal of an efficient deadlift is to ensure that all of the effort produced is used to move the bar in as short a path as possible.
+If the bar path is not straight, it is likely that much of the effort is being used to overcome inefficiencies or a lack of control or mobility in this exercise.

-As is common with many squatting movements, hip activation in the correct planes and in the correct timing are important for safe and effective movement.
+- As is common with many squatting movements, hip activation in the correct planes and in the correct timing is important for safe and effective movement.

+- "Slack" and proper form.
 As described above, ‘slack’, or excessive movement of the trunk or shoulders is important to focus on.
-If you find your shoulder blades moving forward (protracting), head and neck moving backwards (cervical extension), and spine rounding (lumbar or thoracic), you are performing the lift incorrectly and should stop.
-Incorrect form not only make the exercise ineffective but also put you at risk for serious injury.
+If you find your shoulder blades moving forward (protracting), head and neck moving backward (cervical extension), and spine rounding (lumbar or thoracic), you are performing the lift incorrectly and should stop.
+Incorrect form not only makes the exercise ineffective but also puts you at risk for serious injury.